cloudmesh-community/fa18-516-21/project-paper/report.md

 ## Conclusion and future work

-Cloudmesh GraphQL App provides a very nice interface which can be used by non-technical users as well.
+Cloudmesh GraphQL App provides a very nice interface so it can be used by non-technical users as well.
 There are some performance bottlencks which we observerd for sorting, but it is not actually GraphQL issue because the sorting function was provided by `mongoengine`.
 We think that after indexing and tweaking